 Naturally, teapots were used for tea, but, interestingly not exclusively tea.
 Below, this cream, textured teapot is one such example.
 Larger than most of teapots in the Early Porcelain section of the display, it may well have been used for punch.
 I should think that punch was infinitely preferable to ‘hawthorn’ tea.

-At the Wallace Collection, located a few streets north of Selfridges in London, there are fine displays of Old Master paintings, 18th-century French art, arms and amour and a treasure trove of Sèvres 18th-century porcelain.
+At the Wallace Collection, located a few streets north of Selfridges in London, there are fine displays of Old Master paintings, 18th-century French art, arms and armour and a treasure trove of Sèvres 18th-century porcelain.

 The Wallace Collection is a national museum, but as these artworks are held and displayed in a majestic, London town house, the exhibits are enhanced by being placed within elegant, well-proportioned rooms.